Symbolk/somanyconflicts/README.md

 ## Requirements

+- macOS
+- VSCode ^1.56.0

+> Linux/Windows not supported yet, see Known Issues below

+## Installation

-- Install latest VSCode of course.
+- Install the latest VSCode of course.
 - Search&Install `SoManyConflict` in the extension marketplace.

 ## Quick Start